ni/FINALE/README.md

             ]
           }
         ```
-      >  - Note: "Configurations" can take project values for multiple project conversion.
+      >  - Note: "configurations" takes project values for multiple project conversion.
-      >  - Note: Only "inputPath" is a mandatory field in the "Configurations".
+      >  - Only "inputPath" is a mandatory key in the "configurations".
 The other keys like "outputPath" and "preloadFiles" can be used when converting multiple projects.
-      >  - Note: May need to install PathLib module (https://pypi.org/project/pathlib/)
+      >  - May need to install PathLib module (https://pypi.org/project/pathlib/)

 - ### Launching the WebApp: